Recovery Evening –

 Chrysalis Football Team

-Takes place every Friday from 5.00pm to 6.00pm, on Aughrim Street in Sports Hall, open to all clients.
+Takes place every Friday from 5.00pm to 6.00pm on the Astro pitch in Grangegorman, open to all clients.

 Previous Seminars & Events

 Launch of safety website for Sex Workers by Chrysalis Sex Work Project

 Miriam Ryan of Chrysalis Community Drug Project facilitated the launch in the Irish Human Rights and Equality Commission on Friday the 7th of June 2019.